PowerShell/vscode-powershell/README.md

 Read the [installation instructions](https://github.com/PowerShell/PowerShell/blob/master/docs/learning-powershell/using-vscode.md) to get more details on how to use the extension on these platforms.

+Read the [FAQ](https://github.com/PowerShell/vscode-powershell/wiki/FAQ) for answers to common questions.

 ## Features

 - Syntax highlighting